Astor63/BL2-Mods/Work In Progress/Finesse/ReadMe.md

 ![Discord Solver - Commerce vs Moxxi Version](https://i.imgur.com/ySWyM5T.png "Don't worry guys... even if my screen capture show French text, my mods are in English")

-**Note:** As the Finesse can be found submerged in a shallow pool in a cave, it's make sense to me to keep his Vanilla "Commerce" skin (similar to the Commerce cave paintings), but the Moxxi version, she get a ~~vivid red~~ ... gorgeous Moxxi Signature skin.

 ### Options:

 This Mod has few options & fix, so feel free to use the BLCMM tool to select the best option that suit you.

 - Both Version:
-  - The Elemental Effect Chance can toggle from 1% to 40%
-  - The Plasma Projectile Speed Mode has a toggle option between Normal/Double/Triple Speed
-  - The Explosion Impact Type has a toggle option between Explosive/Explosive ForceFlinch/None
   - The Splash Format has a toggle option between Grenade/Rocket/Reaper (see Compatibility below)
-  - The working Flaps can be toggle beween On or Off
+  - The working Flaps can be toggle between On/Off
-  - The Weapon Card has a toggle option between Show/Hide the additional informations.
+  - The Elemental Color Glow can be toggle between On/Off

-- Moxxi Version:
+/- Moxxi Version:
   - The Moxxi's Lifesteal can be toggle between the "Classic" instant healing or with Orb Transfusion (similar to the SR Chère-Amie)
   - The Finesse Moxxi Version can become the reward given by Moxxi for the mission "Hell Hath No Fury" in Opportunity (see picture below)